• Skip to main content

 This post may contain affiliate links.

-Pan-Fried Spicy Shrimp Tacos with Mango Salsa are so simple and delicious.
+These pan fried Shrimp Tacos with Mango Salsa are so simple and delicious.
 A simple marinade with the spice level you choose and then topped with a zesty mango salsa for the perfect Taco Tuesday combo!
 (Or any day of the week, right?)
 Shrimp cooks up in under ten minutes so you have a simple and super quick dinner ready in no time!

 There hasn't been a taco I have met that I didn't love.
 Tacos are life, right?